0 Bikes / 1 Forsale / 428 Posts / 45 Comments / Joined 2011-03-13 / Feedback: 106 0 0

 Been a member since 2011 but an outdoor lifestyle kept me active running, riding and some racing the last couple of decades.
 I didn't do much buying or selling here but have locally and during my travels around the country.
 I'm a little slower and wider due to some injuries but that seems to be a common theme for guys my age.
 It's all good, so it's now time to have some fun restoring and building some of the BMX machines from my early days.

-I still ride bicycles today, BMX, Road, MTB's and hope I can continue riding until the day I kick that bucket.
+I worked in the bicycle industry close to 20 years and I still ride bicycles today, BMX, Road, MTB's and hope I can continue riding until the day I kick that bucket.
 Thank you Skip Hess for starting a brand, a company that would carve the path I'm still riding today.
 So remember, keep the rubber side down and enjoy the ride!
-Peace out!
+Peace brothers!

 **Added** Oklahoma is continuing it's BMX tradition and will be the new home of USA BMX and the BMX Hall of Fame - https://www.usabmx.com/site/postings/1723